la3lma/bluetoothsensor/README.md

 * Make it run in docker (maybe)
 * Make it run on raspberry pi
 * Make it onto a system that just runs continously
+* Refactor persistence code to be split into multiple files
+* Refactor persistence code to be less repetitive

 *  We're crashing due to watchdog timer timeout.
 This should be simple enough to fix, so just fix it: